Civil Legal Aid

 King County Bar Association Bankruptcy Clinic

 Provides clients with the opportunity to speak to an attorney for a half hour, free of charge.
-Attorneys will not represent them in court or fill out paperwork, but they will read paperwork and answer questions.
+Attorneys will not represent them in court or fill out paperwork, but they will read the paperwork and answer questions.
 To schedule an appointment, call 206-267-7070 between 9 a.m. and noon, Monday through Thursday.

 King County Law Library